 - 1. No Contact Order: Contact between students is limited.
-At the request of a student, and after investigation by the Director of Student Conduct and Community Standards or designee, a no contact order may be enforced between students.
-These orders are for no less than six weeks and may be reviewed for extension.
-No contact means that while the accused student and/or the Complainant are on university property, or at any activity or event associated with the university, the accused may not attempt to communicate with the Complainant or vice versa.
+At the request of a student, and after investigation by the Director of Student Advocacy and Accountability or designee, a no contact order may be enforced between students.
+No contact means that while the accused student and/or the Complainant are on University property, or at any activity or event associated with the University, the accused may not attempt to communicate with the Complainant or vice versa.
 Distance requirements may also be imposed.
 Communication includes talking with, attempting to talk with, touching, staring at, writing to or about, attempting telephone or electronic contact (e.g., email, social media, fax, pager), enlisting a proxy (third-party) to make contact on your behalf, and/or any other form of contact or communication of any kind.
 Appropriate monitoring and notification provisions may be made to enable enforcement. - 2.
 Loss of Privileges: The student will be denied specified privileges for a designated period of time.
-This include access to specific buildings, offices, departments, services, or other designated entities. - 3.
-Restriction of Visitation Privileges: May be levied against an individual or individuals residing in university housing.
+This may include access to specific buildings, offices, departments, services, or other designated entities. - 3.
+Restriction of Visitation Privileges: May be levied against an individual or individuals residing in University housing.
 The parameters of the restriction will be specified.